nourhan-ismail/Udacity-egFWD-Weather-Journal-App/README.md

 ## Instructions

-To run the web app, simply open the command prompt in the root path of the project and run 'npm start' or 'node server', then go to [localhost:8888](http://localhost:8888/).
+To run the web app:

+- Open the command prompt in the root path of the project do the following:

+1. run "npm install"
+2. run "npm start"

+- Open your favorite browser and launch [localhost:8888](http://localhost:8888/)